-Out-of-School Parties: Party invitations may be distributed at school if there is an invitation for all of the girls, all of the boys, or each member of the entire class.
-Parents are also asked to consider the impact of picking up some children and not others for a party after school.
-Children can be terribly hurt when it is so obvious a party is occurring and they have not been invited.
+Party invitations for out-of-school parties may NOT be distributed (or verbalized) in school unless there is an invitation for all girls, all boys, or each child in the class.
+Parents are also asked to consider the impact of picking up some children with sleeping bags, etc. for an after-school gathering.
+Children can be terribly hurt when it is so obvious a party is occurring and they were not invited.